-The chances of making a profit on the Forex OTC market are inextricably linked to the risk of incurring a loss.
-Please note: Clients trading CFDs do not own or have any other rights to the underlying assets.
+The changes of making a profit on the Forex OTC market inextricably linked to the risk of incurring a loss.
+Please not: Clients trading CFDs do not own or have any other rights to the underlying assets.
 Dear valued client, We would like to inform you about the changes in the legal documents which become effective in 10 calendar days from the date of this announcement.

 Common Strategies for Forex Trading